New Wealth New Health

 The overlap is not coincidence.
 It is destiny.

 The Bitcoin Longevity Demographic — overlap of Bitcoiners and Longevity buyers A Venn diagram.
 Left circle labelled The Bitcoiner with traits sovereignty, sound money, self-custody, and Bitcoin-only.
 Right circle labelled The Longevity Buyer with traits biomarkers, protocols, healthspan, and clinical rigour.
 The intersection shows three shared traits: low time preference, verification over authority, and decades-long compounding.
-THE BITCOINER THE LONGEVITY BUYER Sovereignty Sound money Self-custody Bitcoin-only Biomarkers Protocols Healthspan Clinical rigour Low time preference Verification over authority Decades-long compounding
+THE BITCOINER Sovereignty Sound money Self-custody Bitcoin-only THE LONGEVITY BUYER Biomarkers Protocols Healthspan Clinical rigour Low time preference Verification over authority Decades-long compounding

 The Bitcoin Longevity Demographic